Taut foliations, left-orders, and pseudo-Anosov mapping tori

-There is a natural Euclidean metric on $\Lambda'\cap \Sigmapunc$ inherited from the pseudo-Anosov structure of $\phi$.
-Pull $\gamma_0'$ tight relative to this metric.
-Since the leaves of $\Lambda'\cap \Sigmapunc$ are geodesics with respect to this metric, the number of tangencies between $\gamma_0'$ and $\Lambda'$ does not increase during tightening.
+The pseudo-Anosov structure of $\phi$ gives rise to a locally Euclidean Riemannian metric on the surface with boundary $\Lambda'\cap S$.\plabel{fix2:euclidean} Pull $\gamma_0'$ tight relative to this metric.
+Note that this tightening happens completely inside the surface $S$.\plabel{fix2:tighten} Since the leaves of $\Lambda'\cap S$ are geodesics (ie locally straight lines) with respect to this metric, the number of tangencies between $\gamma_0'$ and $\Lambda'$ does not increase during tightening.
 We have a couple cases: